iamlamb1988/Arcade/README.md

 As the focus is BlackJack for now, the program will simulate millions of hands and generate Basic Strategy tables using various counting system techniques.

 ## Update
-Table successfully reset.
-Preparing for Card drawings to table.

-Unfortunately, needed to refactor the shoe to remove the Generic Type.
-There are issues with initializing a Generic Type.
-Even with reflective techniques there seems to be an error of some type.

-Made some GUI updates and clean up.
-Need to stay on task and finish goals.

-Cards are able to move to and from Dealer.
-Preparing to add more goals to clarify table actions.

 This next update will focus on the completion of TableCycle.
 The purpose of TableCycle is to ensure all mechanical functionality will work before BlackJack is released.

 ShoeCycle brings up a concern of adding and removing IAppItems and GameItems.
 Need to modify some add and remove commands to handle IAppItem components and Non-IAppItem components safely.
 Right now there is not an easy way to add and remove these items.

 ## Next Master Push Goals
-- [ ] Develop the TableCycle (Except money transactions).
 - [ ] Create a "Builder class" for BlackJackTables.
-		NOTE: Too many parameters for the combination of tables so a Builder is needed for simplicity.
 - [ ] The TableCycle will allow you to Create a Player by Swapping out field and allowing a create user with an add or user.
-	- [x] Create a status GameMenu Bar that displays stats.
-	- [x] Create a reset button that resets table.
-	- [x] Create shoe and table constructors to handle multiple shoe counts.
 - [ ] Create a shoe function that verifies shoe is standard.
+- [ ] Implement Split option for player.
+- [ ] Draw Cards on table IAW Player.
 - [ ] Need to figure out a good way to properly package and structure players.
 (Players need to "sit" in seats and also need to be able to "leave/get up" from seats.

 ## Future improvements
-Upon Successful completion of arcade library: will convert project into a maven build to prepare CI testing.
+Upon Successful completion of arcade library: will convert project into a Maven build to prepare CI testing.

 The Swing application will remain public and effectively an example of how to utilize.
 Servlets will be a secure private repository utilizing public "arcade" library.